How to Choose the Right Tankless RV Water Heater

 Girard 2GWHAM On-Demand Tankless Water Heater

-The 2GWHAM water heater features a brushless motor that is both quieter and more durable than brushed motors.
-The 42000 BTUs is not one of the higher on our list but is more than enough to get water up to 120-degrees fahrenheit.
+The 2GWHAM features a brushless motor that is both quieter and more durable than brushed motors.
+The 42,000 BTU burner rating is not one of the higher on our list, but it is more than enough to get water heated up to 120-degrees fahrenheit.

-Hearing some of the issues customers had with the 1GWHAF, Girard went back to the drawing board to provide an even better model.
+Hearing of the issues customers had with their earlier offering, the 1GWHAF we reviewed above, Girard went back to the drawing board to provide an upgraded model.
 The 2GWHAM takes all of the great things about the older model and improves upon them with modern innovation.

-A great example of this comes with the controls which no longer use knobs and instead work from a digital control panel.
-This provides unparalleled control over the water temperature compared to most of the other options we found.
+A great example of this is in the controls.
+Knobs are no longer used and instead work from a digital control panel.
+This provides unparalleled control over the water temperature as compared to most of the other options we found.

-Aside from the fact that this Girard is a bit more expensive than most, the control panel can be a bit finicky.
+Aside from the fact that the 2GWHAM is a bit more expensive than most, the control panel can be a bit finicky.

 PROs